 Dear RHESSI Collaborators,

-Solar flare activity continues to be very low.
-The
+The level of solar activity continues to be very low.
+Although it

 See http://www.SolarMonitor.org for images and